 Due to the high granularity of mortgage pools we have characterized these portfolios as big enough and with a homogeneous composition i.e. ("Large Homogeneous Portfolio", LHP).
 Furthermore, under that premise we have assumed that it is possible to derive a loss distribution.
 CRA has used the issuer's historical NPL ratios to derivate a conservative default rate proxy for the approximation through the LHP distribution.
-On the other hand, for the assessment in public sector assets, due to insufficient information, CRA has assumed that such assets are in default i.e. approx. 0,36% of the covered pools value.
-Summarizing, it has been assumed for KBC Bank a combined expected default rate of 2,11% for the LHP.
+Additionally, for the assessment of public sector assets, due to insufficient information, CRA has assumed that such assets are in default i.e. approx. 0.23% of the cover pool value.
+Summarizing, it has been assumed for KBC Bank a combined expected default rate of 2.62% for the LHP.
 Furthermore, CRA has considered a 15,00% correlation to define the LHP distribution.
-Table 4 disclosed the expected default rate for each relevant rating level.
+Table 44 disclosed the expected default rate for each relevant rating level.